Alex-zh95/insurance-mathematics/README.md

 # Insurance Mathematics

-This repository showcases scripts used for pricing insurance contracts.
+This repository showcases scripts and tools used for pricing insurance contracts.
 Areas of consideration include loss modeling following a frequency/severity approach as well as distributional considerations for reporting delay (IBNR).

 # Scripts
 ## 1. Triangle-free IBNR estimation